-On August 21, 2008, the Company entered into a Purchase Agreement with Mizuho Corporate Bank, Ltd. ("Mizuho") pursuant to which Mizuho purchased from the Company \$120,000 principal amount of Senior Notes due 2020 with a 5.20% coupon and warrants to purchase 5,455 Class A Shares at \$22.00 per share (the "Warrants") expiring in 2020.
+On August 21, 2008, the Company entered into a Purchase Agreement with Mizuho Corporate Bank, Ltd. ("Mizuho") pursuant to which Mizuho purchased from the Company \$120,000 principal amount of Senior Notes, due 2020 with a 5.20% coupon, and warrants to purchase 5,455 shares of the Company's Class A common stock, par value \$0.01 per share ("Class A Shares") at \$22.00 per share (the "Warrants") expiring in 2020.
 Based on their relative fair value at issuance, plus accretion, the Senior Notes and Warrants were reflected in Notes Payable and Additional Paid-In-Capital on the Consolidated Statements of Financial Condition.
 The Senior Notes have an effective yield of 7.94%.